dorumrr/electron-device-temperature/README.md

 # Electron Device Temperature

-This electron app reads the current CPU temperature from the device is running on?
+This electron app reads the current CPU temperature from the device is running on
 ## Development Setup

 Clone the repository